w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 generate new parablocks.
 The difference in execution context between synchronous and asynchronous backing is as follows:

-Synchronous - The entire execution context comes from the latest relay block and most recently included parablock from the same parachain.
+In synchronous backing, the entire execution context comes from the latest relay block and most recently included parablock from the same parachain.

-Asynchronous - A baseline execution context is first set up using a parablock's relay parent and the most recently included parablock as of that relay parent.
+In asynchronous backing, a baseline execution context is first set up using a parablock's relay parent and the most recently included parablock as of that relay parent.
 The relay parent need not be the most recent relay block.
-Predecessors of the block under construction live in the unincluded segment.
+Predecessors of the block under construction live in the [unincluded segment](#unincluded-segments) placed directly in the runtime of parachain collators (i.e. off-chain).

 Synchronous backing uses execution context entirely pulled from the relay chain.
 While asynchronous backing augments this with off-chain context from the unincluded segment.

 ### Unincluded Segments

+The purpose of each unincluded segment is two fold:

+- Make each parachain aware of when and at what depth it can build blocks that won't be rejected by the relay chain
+- Provide critical context necessary to build parablocks with parent blocks that have yet to be included.
+The unincluded segment is all about building parablocks.

 Unincluded segments are chains of candidate parablocks that have yet to be included in the relay chain, i.e. they can contain parablocks at any stage pre-inclusion.
 The backing process occurs on